Using the Eth Validator

 Note: To declare the class, the account you use must be loaded with ETH.

-Assuming you have named the script src/04-declare-eth-validator.ts
+Assuming you have named the script src/04-declare-eth-validator.ts, transpile and run

 it: